Family Meals Focus

 Do an excellent job with feeding, then trust that your child has within her the ability to eat as much as she needs and can find her own way with eating.

-- Feed in the best way by following the division of responsibility in feeding.
+- Feed in the best way by following the Satter Division of Responsibility in Feeding.
 Feed in a stage-appropriate way.

 - Be lovingly persistent about developing a positive feeding relationship.
 Hold the bottle.
 Maintain structure and sit down and eat with you child.
 Be warm and friendly.

-- Offer interaction but don’t force it.
+- Be available.
+Offer interaction but don’t force it.
 Look at your child and let her look and look away.
 Talk with your child and let her respond – or not.

 - Reassure your child in many ways that there will be enough food.
 Tell her: “You may eat as much as you want.“ ”That’s all for now, but there will be more at snack-time.”
 Make enough food to have leftovers.
 Show her the leftovers.
 Show her the food in the pantry and refrigerator.

-- Solve feeding problems by following the division of responsibility.
+- Solve feeding problems by following the Satter Division of Responsibility in Feeding.

 - Expect that at first the child’s behaviors will become more extreme before they moderate.